-How to make jalapeno powder from scratch is here!
-You just need an oven and grinder for this spicy seasoning that is great in all recipes.
+Jalapeno powder recipe homemade from scratch is here!
+Dried jalapenos baked in the oven and with a grinder you can make this spicy seasoning that is great in all recipes.

 Jalapeno powder seasoning is the bomb!
 If you love adding heat to your recipes this is a great way to do just that.
 Make it cheap at home and store it for up to a year this way.
 Have it on hand to use in all your favorite dishes. (affiliate links present)